F E A T U R E D R E S T A U R A N T

-In 2009, influential team members who own Harry's Seafood Bar & Grille negotiated a licensing agreement with the owners of the Salt Life brand to create restaurants and destinations, which capture the spirit of the brand.
+In 2009, influential team members who own Harry’s Seafood Bar & Grille negotiated a licensing agreement with the owners of the Salt Life brand to create restaurants and destinations, which capture the spirit of the brand.
 Later that year, they converted their Jacksonville Beach Harry’s location to become the first Salt Life Food Shack.
 The restaurant met with great success and the St. Augustine Beach location soon followed.
-In April of 2014, the restaurant opened its doors and lines were out the door.
-Fanfare prior to the opening had been huge as the restaurant was featured on an episode of “Tanked,” featuring a quirky team of fish tank designers and fabricators who develop fantastical custom designs.
-The St. Augustine location features a custom tank built by the team, which is a big draw for kids and families.
+In April of 2014, the restaurant opened its doors.

-JJ: Yes, it is.
-It has 6,200 square feet inside with roughly another 3,000 square feet of outside deck.
-This location is quite unique because it has an upper deck with a bar, which allows the guest to enjoy the beautiful Salt Life atmosphere while dining and taking in views of St. Augustine Beach.
+With 6,200 square feet inside with roughly another 3,000 square feet of outside deck, the St. Augustine beach location is spectacular because its upper deck with a bar, which allows guests to enjoy the beautiful Salt Life atmosphere while dining and taking in views of the beach.

 Salt Life Food Shack is open daily for lunch and dinner at 11 a.m.
-Happy Hour is Monday-Friday from 4-6:30 p.m.
-Rooftop deck features separate bar and lounge.
+Happy Hour is Monday-Friday 4-6:30 p.m.
+Rooftop deck features bar and lounge.

 “THE MENU WAS INSPIRED BY SOME OF OUR FAVORITE SALTY PLACES WE HAVE VISITED, SUCH AS COSTA RICA, HAWAII, NICARAGUA, THE BAHAMAS AND THE KEYS.”